-The Chromatography and Capillary Electrophoresis lab is equipped with modern instrumentation for the implementation of analytical separation methods, including gas chromatography (GC), high performance liquid chromatography (HPLC), capillary electrophoresis (CE) and gas chromatography hyphenated to mass spectrometry (GC-MS).
+The Chromatography & Capillary Electrophoresis Lab. is equipped with modern instrumentation for the implementation of analytical separation methods, including gas chromatography (GC), high performance liquid chromatography (HPLC), capillary electrophoresis (CE) and gas chromatography hyphenated to mass spectrometry (GC-MS).

 Most of our work is related with the application of analytical methodologies for the characterization of chemicals and for sensitive and selective determination of solutes in various (complex) matrices.
 Due to the great analytical challenges usually involved in many systems, we are continuously searching for new technologies, by testing, evaluating and comparing with conventional separation methods.